python-parsy/parsy/docs/tutorial.rst

    ParseError: expected 'c' at 0:1

 The parse fails because the ``a`` parser succeeds, and so the ``ab`` parser is never tried.
-This is different from most regular expressions engines, where backtracking is done over the whole regex by default.
+This is different from most regular expression engines, where backtracking is done over the whole regex by default.

 In this case we can get the parse to succeed by switching the order: